May 7, 2019

 Imagine if you went to the doctor, and the only clues he or she could get about your health were your pulse and temperature.
 No EKGs or MRIs — just very limited information for a diagnosis.

-This is, in a way, how new batteries are tested post-manufacture.
+This is, in a way, how new batteries are tested after manufacturing.
 They are hooked up to electrodes and their output measured.

 But like an MRI, what if sound waves could be used to see inside batteries?
 What if cell manufacturers could detect internal physical defects and use that to predict a battery’s longevity?